ge-vi/CAFS2-weather-app/README.md

 On Windows PowerShell, use this command:
 `PS> $env:DEBUG='cafs2-weather-app:*'; npm start`

-## Use WeatherApp

-In your browser open: http://localhost:3000

 ---

-Express enables this setting by default when in production mode, i.e.:

-process.env.NODE_ENV === "production"
+Express enables this setting by default when in production mode, i.e.: process.env.NODE_ENV === "production"